superbabii/MedRAG-PMC/README.md

 - **mmlu-med.json**
 - **pubmedqa.json**

-The datasets are automatically downloaded when you clone this repository.
+The datasets are automatically downloaded when I clone this repository.

 ## Requirements